- Support your local community as part of a diverse team

 - Contribute to Red Cross Emergency Services by helping before, during and after emergencies

-- Choose how you want to volunteer: Response, Preparedness, Trainer or both!
+- Choose how you want to volunteer: Response, Preparedness, Trainer or all three!

 - Learn new skills and connect with like-minded people

 Red Cross has been responding to emergencies and providing humanitarian assistance in Australia since 1914.
 We are committed to strengthening and extending our emergency aid services to assist all Australians in preparing for, responding to and recovering from emergencies.